bast/cicero/doc/api.rst

 ==

 This API is deprecated but supported.
-Does not support files in subdirectories.
+Does not support serving Markdown files in subdirectories of the repository.

 ::